jbhender/Stats506_F20/activities/week8/README.md

 **Questioner** - The person in the questioner role should be prepared to ask the group's questions when the class reconvenes as a whole.

-## Week 8 - Programming with dplyr
+## Week 8 - Group Project Proposal

 The direct link to this page is: https://github.com/jbender/Stats506_F20/tree/master/activities/week8/